 Adults can be nervous at taking part in musical activities if they can’t read music.
-This class, led by Tony Riccio, is designed to gently open up the world of musical learning through teaching the basics of music reading.
+This class, led by Tony Riccio, a professional musician and experienced educator, is designed to gently open up the world of musical learning through teaching the basics of music reading.
 This is a practical course and you will be led through the conventions of music reading and basic music theory via a singing approach.

 In more detail: